Calorie Calculator — How Many Calories Do You Need Daily? — USA 2026

 Calculate your daily calorie needs based on age weight height activity level and goals.
-Get personalized targets for weight loss maintenance or muscle gain.
+Get personalized targets for weight loss maintenance or muscle.

 Understanding your daily calorie needs is the foundation of any nutrition plan.
 Your Total Daily Energy Expenditure (TDEE) depends on your Basal Metabolic Rate (the calories your body burns at rest) multiplied by your activity level.
 Eating below TDEE causes weight loss above causes weight gain and at TDEE maintains your current weight.
 Our calculator uses the Mifflin-St Jeor equation considered the most accurate formula for estimating calorie needs.